KColagiovanni/Temperture_Humidity_and_Pressure_using_RPi_and_BME280_sensor/README.md

 ### Description:
-This program was written with the intent to measure temperature, humidity, and pressure using a Raspberry Pi, and a BME280 Temperature, Humidity, and Pressure sensor.
+This program was written with the intent to measure temperature, humidity, and pressure using a Raspberry Pi(RPi), and a BME280 Temperature, Humidity, and Pressure sensor.
 The program sends data to the serial monitor (console output) and publishes [MQTT](https://mqtt.org/) messages using specific topics.
 A Node Red program is subscribed to all the topics that are published and it also sends the messages to Home Assistant.

 ### Parts List and Cost:
 - [Raspberry Pi 3 Kit - $59.99](https://vilros.com/products/raspberry-pi-3-complete-starter-kit-clear-case)